Yuga-04/EmployeeManagement/README.md

 ## 📋 Registered Employees

 This section provides managers with a comprehensive list of all registered employees, including details like employee ID, name, department, role, and contact information.
 It helps in efficient employee tracking and management.
+- Manager can able to see the registered employees.
+- Manager can also able to delete the registered employee.
+- Once the manager is deleted the employee the complete details of that employee will be removed and the employee was unable to login.

 ![Registered Employees](./Images/regel.jpg)